101 Camping Tips from Fire to Shelter

 Insect repellent will be needed.
 You can purchase many varieties at sporting goods stores.
 You can also make your own with essential oils that are safe to use on humans and pets.
 Do not get it inside yours or your pet’s eyes, nose, and mouth.
 A recipe can be found at Aromaweb.

 Safety is your first rule when camping with kids.
-Before you even hit the road or the trail, teach them about safety around an open fire.
+Before you even hit the road or the trail, teach them about safety around an open fire and any dangers you might encounter at camp.

 There won’t be a TV, so plan plenty of activities, and bring some games.
-Allow them to bring a favorite small stuffed animal to snuggle with when it is really dark at night.
+Allow them to bring a favorite small stuffed animal to snuggle with at night and bring along a few stake lights (or even oil lamps or candle stakes) so you can see you what they’re up to around camp (and avoid those tent lines/guy lines).

 Respect Your Neighbors